CLIP: The Collegiate Leadership Internship Program

 • Writing and content development

-• The deadline to submit a request for a summer intern is March 31, 2025.
+• The deadline to submit a request for a summer intern is June 8th, 2025.
 Early submissions are preferred, as interns are matched on a rolling basis during the application period.

-• Site supervisors attend a virtual orientation before the semester begins: Thursday, May 29 from 10:30am-12pm on Zoom.
+• Site supervisors attend a virtual orientation before the semester begins: Thursday, August 29th from 10:30am-12pm on Zoom.

-• Interns begin with a cohort orientation on June 6th, 2025 at the Bronfman Center.
+• Interns begin with a cohort orientation on September 5th, 2025 at the Bronfman Center.

-• Internships run from June 9th to August 7th, 2025.
+• Internships run from September 8th to December 4th, 2025.

-• We ask that confirmed placement sites cover a portion of the direct cost of their intern on a sliding scale from $500 to $1,500 (per intern hosted).
+• We ask that confirmed placement sites cover a portion of the direct cost of their intern on a sliding scale from $500 to $2,000 (per intern hosted).

-Direct costs amount to $6,000 per intern.
+Direct program costs amount to over $6,000 per intern.
 Site contribution covers your intern's participation in the Shabbaton at Isabella Freedman Retreat Center (including lodging, meals, programming, and transportation).
 The cohort spends Friday through Sunday making lifelong friendships and connecting with the spirit of Shabbat.

 We do not want cost to be prohibitive, and we encourage you to request an intern regardless of your organization's ability to contribute.
 Intern requests will not be prioritized based on ability to contribute.
 We have a limited fund for sites who are unable to contribute on this sliding scale.
 Please specify your need for accommodation in the site application form.